 - You have been reduced to half your maximum hit points (rounded down) or fewer.
 Some special abilities have greater effects against bloodied creatures.
 It is generally good form to announce when you become bloodied, and for the GM to announce when a monster has become bloodied.

 - Staggered does not apply to monsters, since they are slain when they reach 0 or fewer hit points.
-If a monster needs to remain alive for plot reasons, being reduced to exactly 0 hit points knocks the character Unconscious.
+If a monster needs to remain alive for plot reasons, being reduced to exactly 0 hit points knocks the creature Unconscious.

 - Any conditions you were suffering under, and any bonuses or buffs you have applied to you (as from spells) typically remain in effect while you are unconscious (though they may not provide any benefit until you regain consciousness, as with fast healing).
 Any time limit on the conditions or buffs (i.e. 'until the end of your next turn', etc.) still tick down while you are unconscious.